DryLabRebel/twinSimulator/README.md

 Future planned functionality:

-- the inclusion of age and sex variables
 - the ability to simulate sex-limitation effects
+- the inclusion of 1 or more siblings